onesse/AdeunisDemonstrator/README.md

 ```
 apt-get install librxtx-java
 ```
-Then when you run you program add the following argument :
+Then when you run you program add the following argument to your JVM :
 ```
 -Djava.library.path=/usr/lib/jni/
 ```
 :warning: gnu.io.CommPortIdentifier serial devices does not include ttyACM.
 A symbolik link must be created to use ttyS[x].
 Exemple :
 First find the port number with the command
 ```
-demsg | grep ACM
+dmesg | grep ACM
 ```
 Then create a symbolik link (in my case the port was 0)